The Narcissus in early November 2018. The 37-foot-long

 Interurban in 1914).
 PWM photo

 The Employees of the Portland-Lewiston Interurban Scrapbook.
-Starting in 1938, for four consecutive years prior to the U.S. entering WW ll, the former PLI employees and their families attended an annual reunion in Gray (ME).
+Starting in 1938, for four consecutive years before the U.S. entered WW ll, the former PLI employees and their families attended an annual reunion in Gray (ME).
 All were encouraged to submit PLI-related items to share with the gathered attendees.
 A scrapbook was made to hold these submitted items.
 This scrapbook is about 28 inches by 23 inches with 112 pages.
 More than 200 photographs, numerous newspaper clippings, hand-written notes, poems, PLI-related ephemera, etc., are attached to pages in the scrapbook.
 The contents are incredible.
 Flipping through the pages, looking at the photos, and reading the poems, news clippings, personal notes, and cards, one can’t help but become sentimental, nostalgic, and grateful.
-Grateful to Charles Heseltine and those PLI employees and their family members that provided these personal keepsakes for inclusion in this amazing scrapbook.
+Grateful to Charles Heseltine and those PLI employees and their family members who provided these personal keepsakes for inclusion in this amazing scrapbook.
 Charles Heseltine then entrusted the scrapbook to O. R. Cummings, who in turn entrusted the scrapbook to the Library at Seashore Trolley Museum.
 All items in the scrapbook have condition issues and need conservation.
 An appraisal of its contents' condition and an estimate totaling $26,000 to professionally conserve, repair, and photograph the contents was provided by the Northeast Document Conservation Center in Andover (MA).

 Cover page of the large scrapbook created by Charles D. Heseltine, using photos,